 Princess Jimenez: We know that our country is very conservative and homophobic, but at the same time we see that Mujeres Modernas like La Shakata and La Kisty are part of the mainstream.
 Do you believe their experience helps more LGBTQ + Dominicans navigate Dominican society?

 Carlos Rodriguez: Yes.
 It is evident how the Dominican people receive them.
 Right now, they are the influencers with a diverse gender expression who have the most impact in social media.
 Coming from a country where those expressions are regularly dismissed, I can tell they have both contributed to increasing understanding among a lot of people.
 What they have done has great merit.

 Even though there are a few female Dembow female singers, it is always the male performers who have worked with Mujeres Modernas and drag queens.
 They don’t just follow each other on social media but it’s not weird to see Dembow groups collaborating with not only Dominican queer social media influencers, but also drag queens and other queer performers and dancers, mostly without using them as props or making fun of them, but as performers, including sometimes producing their music.
 One example of the laughter is La Delfi, whose first successful song in 2012, called “Dame Leche” (please, don’t ask) was produced and featured Jhon Distrito, a very popular Dembow singer and producer back then.
 This song was mainstream and extremely popular with the general public, including working class, cis Dominican men.

-Originally published on Kultwatch, this article was written by Princess Jimenez, an intersectional feminist, critical thinker and anti-racist, Black Dominican living in Sweden who is fun at parties and loves memes.
+Princess Jimenez is an intersectional feminist, critical thinker and anti-racist, Black Dominican living in Sweden who is fun at parties and loves memes.
 She is the host of Mango Podcast.